bluesillybeard/Kinc.zig/readme.md

 In the future, I plan on supporting every platform that Kinc supports.

-I am fruitlessly trying to get Windows builds to work, but Windows is just inherently a difficult platform to work with.
-On Linux, it "just works", but the windows build just refuses to work.

 1. Add this as a submodule
     - `git submodule add https://github.com/bluesillybeard/Kinc.zig.git`
     - Technically the library could work if it's not a git submodule, but that is not a use case I will enthusiastically support.
 In other words, you're pretty much on your own if you refuse to use Git.